t8rohman/DS_Marketing_Algorithms/README.md

 # DS_Marketing_Algorithms

 Collection of Models and Algorithm to solve marketing and sales problem.
-Some of the functions here are plug-and-play, thus ready to use (see ready-to-use_function folder.
+Some of the functions here are plug-and-play, thus ready to use (see ready-to-use_function folder).
 Most of the models here are built based on Data Science approach, thus the aim is more to make a prediction rather than to understand causality.
 The models here include:

 1. Regression
   - Looking for the best model for regression